 This report documents the stories of the men and women deported from the United States to post-earthquake Haiti on account of a criminal history.
 Through extensive fieldwork and research, this report details the experiences of deportees—some of whom refer to themselves as “strangers in a strange land”—and their U.S.-based family members.
 The report argues that the United States violates the fundamental human rights of Haitian nationals and their family members when it deports them to Haiti without due consideration of the deportees’ individual circumstances and the humanitarian crisis in Haiti.
 It concludes by making recommendations to the United States, Haiti, and the international community.

-University of Miami Law School Immigration Clinic, University of Miami Law School Human Rights Clinic, and University of Chicago Law School - International Human Rights Clinic, "Aftershocks: The Human Impact of U.S. Deportations to Post-Earthquake" (2015).
-International Human Rights Clinic.
+University of Chicago Law School - Global Human Rights Clinic, University of Miami Law School Immigration Clinic, and University of Miami Law School Human Rights Clinic, "Aftershocks: The Human Impact of U.S. Deportations to Post-Earthquake Haiti" (2015).
+Global Human Rights Clinic.
 5.